Woman sparks debate after revealing biggest tattoo ‘red flags’

 “If the tribal tattoos are actually valid to their culture then I don’t think it’s a red flag I think it’s a beautiful way to show your culture off,” one viewer said.

-In response, @flowstateink agreed and noted that in this situation, it would be a “green flag”.
+In response, Michelle agreed and noted that in this situation, it would be a “green flag”.

-Many other viewers disagreed with @flowstateink’s tattoo opinions and claimed that she was being too harsh.
+Many other viewers disagreed with Michelle’s tattoo opinions and claimed that she was being too harsh.

 “Red flag is judging others bc they have different taste from yours,” one viewer wrote, while another said: “This seems judgmental.
 Like I know plenty of men with some of these tats and they are the nicest people ever.”